bsdl/handwriting_digit_recognition/README.md

 # handwriting_digit_recognition
-Handwriting Digit Recognition Based on a BP Neural Network
+Handwriting digit recognition based on a BP Neural Network with c.